GOSSYPIUM TOMENTOSUM (Maʻo)

 Arid coastal plains

 The flowers were dried and the roots were mashed into liquid form and used to calm stomach aches.
-Non-medicinally, the leaves (green) and flowers (yellow) were used as dye for kapa.
+Non-medicinally, the leaves (green) and flowers (yellow) were used as a dye for kapa.

 The soft white hairs growing from the leaves give it a shimmery gray-green appearance.
-The shrub produces bright yellow flowers that are mashed to make yellow dye.
-The leaves are also used to make green dye to stain kapas.
+The shrub produces bright yellow flowers that are mashed to make a yellow dye.
+The leaves are also used to make a green dye to stain kapas.